-Long-standing gingivitis can turn into periodontal disease.
-There are a number of types of periodontal disease and they all affect the tissues supporting the teeth.
-As the disease gets worse the bone anchoring the teeth in the jaw is lost, making the teeth loose.
-If this is not treated, the teeth may eventually fall out.
-In fact, more teeth are lost through periodontal disease than through tooth decay.
+Gingivitis after long period of time can turn into periodontal disease.
+There are various types of periodontal disease, all of which affect the tissues supporting the teeth.
+As the disease gets worse the bone securing the teeth in the jaw is lost, making the teeth loose.
+If this is left untreated, the teeth may eventually fall out.
+In fact, teeth are lost more through periodontal disease than through tooth decay.

 Am I likely to suffer from gum disease?

-Most people suffer from some form of gum disease, and it is the major cause of tooth loss in adults.
-However, the disease develops very slowly in most people, and it can be slowed down to a rate that should allow you to keep most of your teeth for life.
-This is only possible if you have regular dental and hygiene appointments and you adhere to a full oral health regime at home as instructed by your hygienist.
+Most people go through some form of gum disease, which is the major cause of tooth loss in adults.
+Still the disease develops very slowly in most people, plus it can be slowed down to a rate that may allow you to keep most of your teeth for life.
+This is only achievable if you have regular dental and hygiene appointments and you stick to a full oral health regime at home as instructed by your hygienist.

 What is the cause of gum disease?

-All gum disease is caused by plaque.
-Plaque is a film of bacteria which forms on the surface of the teeth and gums every day.
-Many of the bacteria in plaque are completely harmless, but there are some that have been shown to be the main cause of gum disease.
-To prevent and treat gum disease, you need to make sure you remove all the plaque from your teeth every day.
+Plaque is the cause of all gum disease.
+Plaque is a film of bacteria which grows on the surface of the teeth and gums every day.
+Many of the bacteria in plaque are completely harmless although there are some that have been shown to be the main cause of gum disease.
+So you need to make sure you remove all the plaque from your teeth every day, to prevent and treat gum disease.
 This is done by brushing and flossing.

 Contact the practice to book an appointment : 020 8888 0881.